explosion/spacy-llm/README.md

 This package is experimental and it is possible that changes made to the interface will be breaking in minor version updates.

+## Ongoing work

+In the near future, we will
+- Add more example tasks (but PRs are always welcome!)
+- Add more built-in backends
+- Provide more example use-cases and tutorials

 ## 📝️ Reporting issues

-If you have questions regarding the usage of `spacy-llm`, or want to give us feedback about its usage, please use the [discussion board](https://github.com/explosion/spaCy/discussions).
+If you have questions regarding the usage of `spacy-llm`, or want to give us feedback after giving it a spin, please use the [discussion board](https://github.com/explosion/spaCy/discussions).
 Bug reports can be filed on the [spaCy issue tracker](https://github.com/explosion/spaCy/issues).
 Thank you!